johnandersen777/johnandersen777.github.io/content/symbiosis.md

 Category: Informational                                            October 2024

-       Technical Specifications of Communication Networks Among Earth's Symbionts:
+   Deep Insights into the Communication Networks Among Earth's Symbionts:
-          Focusing on Magnetic and Other Subtle Fields in Endosymbiotic Relationships
+     Exploring the Fundamental Principles Guiding Humanity Through Endosymbiosis

 Abstract

-   This document specifies the technical details of the communication mechanisms employed by Earth (referred to herein as "our Earthly Mother") to facilitate interactions between Her symbionts, with a focus on endosymbiotic relationships that influence and guide humanity.
-Emphasis is placed on the use of magnetic fields and other subtle biophysical fields that are less commonly known.
-The aim is to provide a comprehensive understanding of these natural communication protocols and their implications for human development and technology.
+   This document delves into the profound communication mechanisms employed by Earth (referred to herein as "our Earthly Mother") to facilitate interactions between Her symbionts, with a focus on endosymbiotic relationships that influence and guide humanity.
+   Emphasis is placed on the fundamental principles underlying these networks, including the utilization of magnetic fields, quantum phenomena, and other subtle biophysical interactions.
+The aim is to provide a comprehensive understanding of these natural communication protocols and their implications for human development, technology, and our place in the biosphere.

 Status of This Memo